alex-cavaliere/react-data-table/README.md

 The `DataTable` component accepts the following props:

 - `data` (required): An array of objects representing the data to be displayed in the table.
 Each object should contain properties corresponding to the table columns.

-## Customization

-The `DataTable` component can be customized to fit your specific requirements.
-You can style the component using CSS or override its default styles using CSS-in-JS libraries like styled-components.

-Additionally, you can pass additional props to configure the appearance and behavior of the table.
-Refer to the component's documentation or the source code for more details on available customization options.

 ## Contributions